COVID-19 Vaccination and Exemption Reporting

 - Be limited in living in on-campus congregate housing

 - Be limited in accessing on-campus facilities and resources

 POLICY FOR EMPLOYEES:

-Employees over the age of 18 must provide documentation of their full vaccination by August 6, 2021.
+Employees over the age of 18 must provide documentation of their full vaccination or the notarized exemption form by August 6, 2021.
 New hires must provide documentation within 30 days of hire date.
 Employees who do not follow the policy as outlined are subject to disciplinary processes as delineated in the Employee Handbook.

 The COVID-19 Vaccination and Exemption Reporting Form provides an option to choose one of four qualifying exemption categories.
 If you choose one of the exemption categories, you will need to save the form and have it notarized before submitting it through MyTLU.
 Qualifying exemption categories include: